Investment Banking in Australia

 Investment Banking in Australia – Recruitment process

-In Australia, the process of recruitment is the combination of both Europe-Asia & USA.
+In Australia, the process of recruitment is the combination of both Europe-Asia & the USA.
 Let’s go through the process of recruitment in investment banking –

 - Online tests: The screening process in Australia is rigorous.
 Thus, if you want to break in, you need to go through a series of online tests on both verbal and quantitative subjects.
 Once you are through, you will go over to the next step.